Kirti391/ReactToDo/README.md

 The user enters a task in the input field and clicks **Add Task**.

-A new task is added to the existing list with:
+A new task is added with a unique ID generated using UUID.

-* A task description
-* A unique UUID
-* An initial `isDone` value of `false`

 ### ✅ Completing a Task

-Clicking **Mark as Done** updates the selected task's `isDone` value to `true`.
+Clicking **Mark as Done** changes the selected task's `isDone` value to `true`.

-Completed tasks are displayed with a **strikethrough effect**.
+Completed tasks are displayed with a strikethrough effect.

 ### 🗑️ Deleting a Task

-Clicking **Delete** removes the selected task from the Todo list.
+Clicking **Delete** removes the selected task from the list.

 ### ☑️ Completing All Tasks

-The **Mark All as Done** button updates every task and marks them as completed.
+The **Mark All as Done** button marks every task as completed.

 ---

 ## 🎨 Design

-The application uses a soft, earthy color palette to create a clean and comfortable interface.
+The application uses a soft, earthy color palette.

 | UI Element          | Color     |
 | ------------------- | --------- |